 These symptoms can make it extremely difficult for a person to fully engage in a healthy and productive lifestyle.
 However, with effective treatment, a person whose life has been impacted by schizoaffective disorder can achieve an improved quality of life.

-At River Place Behavioral Health, we are dedicated to providing the comprehensive, personalized care that can help adolescents, adults, and seniors who have been struggling with schizoaffective disorder.
+At River Place Behavioral Health, we are dedicated to providing the comprehensive, personalized care that can help adolescents and adults who have been struggling with schizoaffective disorder.
 While in our care, these individuals will benefit from specialized programming provided by experienced and compassionate professionals in a safe and structured environment.

 Helping a Loved One